 Fibre Optic Cables

 The journey of your internet data begins on fibre optic cables.
 Originating from the core of the nbn network, these strands of flexible drawing glass, no thicker than a human hair, carry digital information as pulses of light.
-They are capable of transporting this data across considerable distances at lightning-fast speeds with minimal loss, ensuring your connection retains its speed and efficiency.
+They are capable of transporting this data across considerable distances at lightning-fast speeds with minimal loss, ensuring your connection retains its speed and efficiency while minimising latency.

 Coaxial Cable

-Upon reaching a local node in your area, the responsibility of data transmission transfers from the fibre optic cables to a more traditional companion—the coaxial cable.
-While seemingly less advanced than its fibre counterpart, the coaxial cable is a tried-and-true technology with a stellar track record.
+Upon reaching a local node in your area or your curb, the responsibility of data transmission transfers from the fibre optic cables to a more traditional companion—the coaxial cable.
+While seemingly less advanced than its fibre counterpart, coaxial HFC cables are a tried-and-true technology with a stellar track record.
 It confidently handles the shorter distance from the local node to individual premises with ease, completing the final leg of the data’s journey.
 This robust cable, encased in a metal shield, ensures that your data arrives safely and reliably at your home or business, ready for you to use in your internet activities.

 How fast is nbn HFC?

-The promise of high-speed internet is a key reason why many users are excited about nbn HFC.
-Depending on the plan and service provider you choose, nbn HFC can provide theoretical download speeds of up to 1000 Mbps (or 1 Gbps).
-Keep in mind that actual speeds can be influenced by factors like the quality of the HFC cable, distance from the local node, and the number of devices connected at once.
+Many users are excited about nbn HFC because of its promise of high-speed internet.
+Depending on the plan and service provider you choose, nbn HFC can theoretically provide download speeds of up to 1000 Mbps (or 1 Gbps).
+However, actual speeds can be influenced by factors like the quality of the HFC cable, distance from the local node, and the number of devices connected at once.

 MATE prides itself on delivering reliable and fast HFC internet connections.
 We’ve made it our mission to provide unlimited data internet plans that make the most of the nbn HFC connection’s potential while also maintaining competitive prices and award-winning customer service.